What is cross country running?

 Pre-race: There may well be quite a long gap between breakfast and the race starting so you need to keep topping up your energy levels without weighing yourself down or eating anything that might sit badly with a fast, hard race start!

-We like to keep a selection of Veloforte bars & Mixed Bites around for nibbling on, especially during and after walking the course.
-A Veloforte Pronto bar 30-40 minutes before the start will give you a gentle caffeine hit that will peak in the early part of the race when you will need the focus to maintain an uncomfortably fast pace.
+We like to keep a few Veloforte bars and energy gels on hand.
+A Doppio gel 30-40 minutes before the start will give you a gentle caffeine hit that will peak in the early part of the race when you will need the focus to maintain an uncomfortably fast pace.

 Step 7: Ready, steady, go!